wayfdigital/wagtail-seotoolkit/README.md

 - Are the checks finding real, actionable issues?
 - What SEO checks are we missing?
-- Would bulk fixing be worth paying for?
+- Does the bulk fixing is worth paying for?
 - How's the performance on large sites (1000+ pages)?

 ---